This is a rust library that parses HTML source files and allows you to search in and filter this HTML with a specific set of rules.

 Obviously, all valid HTML files work fine.

-This is a simple lightweight html parser, that converts an html file (in the str
+This is a simple lightweight HTML parser, that converts an HTML file (in the &str

-format) to a tree representing the html tags and text.
+format) to a tree representing the HTML tags and text.

 You can install it with

-cargo add html_parser
+cargo add html_filter

 then us it like this:

-use html_parser::prelude::*;
+use html_filter::prelude::*;

 let html: &str = r#"